 Accurate placement in an appropriate section of your college's Core course (part of UCSC's required first-year writing sequence) generally depends on your AWPE score.
 Incoming frosh who have not fulfilled the ELWR by the time classes start will be placed in a college Core course section with an instructor qualified to help them with their writing.
-At the end of fall quarter, ELWR-unsatisfied students will have the opportunity to demonstrate whether they have satisfied the requirement by means of a writing placement exam, with the additional possibility of passing by appeal using a portfolio of papers from their Core course.
+At the end of fall quarter, ELWR-unsatisfied students will have the opportunity to demonstrate whether they have satisfied the requirement by means of the AWPE, with the additional possibility of passing by appeal using a portfolio of papers from their Core course.

-We strongly recommend that incoming frosh take the May universitywide AWPE because having your score prior to enrollment in July will in most cases help you solidify your course enrollment and fall class schedule earlier.
-Core course enrollment vary from college to college.
-You will receive information from the college you are assigned to in late May regarding enrollment in your Core course and other fall classes.
+We strongly recommend that incoming frosh take the May universitywide AWPE because having your score prior to enrollment in July will, in most cases, help you solidify your course enrollment and fall class schedule earlier.
+Core course enrollment varies from college to college.
+You will receive information from your assigned college in late May regarding enrollment in your Core course and other fall classes.

 Incoming frosh who are unable to take the universitywide exam in May (and who do not satisfy the ELWR by other means) will have the opportunity to take the exam during UCSC's Welcome Week in September.
 As an incoming first-year student, no matter when you take the exam, you are assured a space in your college's Core course.
 However, taking the exam before September will likely provide you with more options for enrollment in desired class times.